miguelzapp/rsbam/README.md

 ## Feedback & Support

-If you're a teacher or a staff member at the school and have questions or feedback, please reach out to `your school's IT department contact info here`.
+If you're a teacher or a staff member at the school and have questions or feedback, please reach out to `contact at miguelcz dot com`.

-## License

-(If there's any software license, you can mention or link to it here.)

----

-Thank you for using the RsBaM Vertretungsplan Project.
-Our main goal is to ensure that the school's teaching process remains efficient and any changes in the schedule are communicated seamlessly to all concerned parties.